Bachelor of Arts in Political Science

 Penn State Harrisburg’s proximity to the state capital provides many exciting opportunities for student internships in state agencies, the state legislature, and political organizations.
 The Political Science program prides itself in placing qualified students into internships that facilitate their development of professional skills and promote their prospects for professional employment following graduation.
 Internships provide students with a realistic exposure to the political and public policy environment, while also providing practical, on-the-job experience in their field of study and academic credit.

 Among the most popular Political Science and Public Policy internship options are the Legislative Fellowship Program and the Harrisburg Semester.
 Many other internships, including work with political campaigns, are available as well.
 All students are encouraged to begin preparation for an internship upon admission into the Political Science major.
 Most internships are completed during the senior year.
 Students applying for internships must have completed 60 credits, have a 3.0 or higher grade-point average, have completed core course work, have demonstrated computer literacy, and have the permission of the internship coordinator.
-Additional information regarding internships may be obtained by contacting the Internship Coordinator, Dr. Steven Peterson at email@example.com.
+Additional information regarding internships may be obtained by contacting the Internship Coordinator, Dr. Bryan Dettrey at firstname.lastname@example.org.

 This page is not a part of the official Penn State University Bulletin.